 - Bladder frequency – many trips to the toilet day and/or night

 - Prolapse of pelvic organs into the vagina or rectum

 - Pelvic pain and/or discomfort with sexual intimacy, vaginal examinations or with tampon use

 - Lack of sensation with sexual intercourse

-- Lower back or pelvic pain
+- Lower back, buttock, hip pain associated with pelvic pain

 We will always work with you to help you recover and enjoy an active, healthy lifestyle.